 Varicose veins are caused by increased blood pressure in the veins.
 They can occur in the veins near the surface of the skin.

-The blood moves towards the heart by one-way valves in the veins.
-When the valves become weakened or damaged, blood can collect (pool) in the veins.
+The blood moves toward the heart by one-way valves in the veins.
+When the valves become weakened or damaged, blood can collect (pool) in the veins and even flow backward.
 This causes the veins to become enlarged.
 Sitting or standing for a long time can cause blood to pool in the leg veins.
 This increases the pressure in the veins.
 The veins can stretch from the increased pressure.
 This may weaken the walls of the veins and damage the valves.

 Who is at risk for varicose veins?